 Pre-settled status is valid for 5 years.
 After this time, EEA nationals will then have to apply for settled status.
 With settled status, they will have the right to live and work in the UK indefinitely, unless absent for a continuous period of 5 years.

-Applications under the settlement scheme can be made from overseas, although pre-settled applicants must return to the UK before the end of the transition period.
+Applications under the settlement scheme can be made from overseas, although pre-settled applicants must have returned to the UK before the transition period ended on 31 December 2020.

 Employing EEA nationals after the transition period

-Significantly, from 1 January 2021, all overseas employees (whether EEA nationals or not) will be treated the same for the purposes of working in the UK.
+Significantly, from 1 January 2021, all overseas employees (whether EEA nationals or not) are now treated the same for the purposes of working in the UK.

 There will be two main routes for EEA nationals to work for your UK business, either as skilled workers or as intra-company transfers.
 These routes are explained below.
 For both routes, the employer must have a sponsor licence.
 Once a business is a licenced organisation to sponsor workers, it can issue certificates of sponsorship.
 The Home Office is encouraging employers to apply now for their sponsor licence even if they are not certain that the business will necessarily need it.
 The sponsor licence is valid for 4 years and the application process takes between 8-12 weeks.
 The licence itself is relatively inexpensive, however the sponsorship certificates are costly, at upwards of £5,000 each.

 Route 1: Skilled worker (the new Tier 2 scheme)